Return to Topics

 off the rack or hand-me-downs.

-involved in the decision making and that means keeping him informed
+involved in the decision making and that means keeping him or her in

 when information is being gathered.
-He should participate in the
+He or she should participate in the

 entire process.

 It also means there are no secrets.
-It is not
+(For

 uncommon for a family to want to hide or disguise the cost of a